gamermount56/sdk-readme/README.md

 + An Osmo API Key (it should look like this `01234567-89AB-CDEF-0123-456789ABCDEF`)
 	- If you don't have an API Key, contact us through [this application](https://docs.google.com/forms/d/1131Box1LDAskOu2tg5C0zak4G8Wp_WhpONpw73VH1aU/viewform?ts=5a0b256f)

-## Getting started with a Hello World app
+## Getting started with a 'Hello World' app
 1. Download the `osmosdk-<date>.unitypackage` or `osmosdk-<date>.zip` file you were linked to.

 2. Create a new Unity project (or create a new scene on an existing project you have set up)